-For most of us, the thought of going into residential care is less than appealing, with as many as 97% of people saying they wouldn’t ever want to go into a care home (according to OnePoll).
+The thought of going into residential care for most of us is less than appealing, with a massive 97% of people saying they wouldn’t ever want to go into a care home (according to OnePoll).

-With this in mind, home care is usually the preferred option for many people, allowing them to have the most appropriate level of assistance, while maintaining their social connections and independence.
+With this in mind, home care is usually the preferred option for many people who need help as they get older, as it allows them to have the support they need, while enabling them to maintain their social connections and independence.

-Here, we explore some of the advantages and disadvantages of home care, look at how much it can cost, as well as some alternatives.
+Here, we explore some of the advantages and disadvantages of home care, look at how much it can cost, as well as some of the alternatives.

 What are your care options?

 Whether you are looking at care options for yourself or a loved one, deciding whether to receive care in your home or move into a residential care facility can be a really difficult decision.